-The reform of local government programme implemented a reduction of the current 26 district councils to 11.
-The process was completed by 1st April 2015 .The new bodies should be more efficient and able to deliver more effective services.
+The reform of local government programme implemented a reduction of the 26 district councils to 11.
+The process was completed by 1st April 2015 .The aim of the new bodies was to be more efficient and to deliver more effective services.
 They will be citizen focused, responding to the needs, aspirations and concerns of their communities.
 In partnership with others, they will guide the future development of their areas.
 Therefore, 2014/15 was the last reporting year for the previous local government structures.
-In 2017/18 NIEA monitored NILAS on the basis of the 11 new councils which commenced operation on 1st April 2015.
+In 2018/19 NIEA monitored NILAS on the basis of the 11 new councils which commenced operation on 1st April 2015.